Category Archives: 2018 Films

 From an acting perspective, Swinton impresses the most as she tackles three distinctive roles: an elderly and troubled psychotherapist, artistic director Madame Blanc, and Mother Marko, an aging witch.

-Each character is vastly different from the rest and allows the talented actress to immerse herself into the different characters.
-So convincing is she that I did not realize while watching the film that she played the psychotherapist or that the character was played by a female.
+Each character is vastly different, allowing the talented actress to immerse herself in the various characters.
+She is so convincing that I did not realize while watching the film that she played the psychotherapist or that a female played the character.

 As a stand-alone film, my evaluation of Suspiria might be less harsh, but the original Suspiria is held at such lofty heights that this is impossible.

-The problem is with the screenplay as compelling writing is sparse.
+The problem is with the screenplay, as compelling writing is sparse.
 Much of the plot makes little sense and does nothing to engage the viewer at the moment.
-Slow-moving and meandering and lacking a spark or an abrupt plot breakthrough, I quickly lost interest in what was going on.
+Slow-moving and meandering, lacking a spark or an abrupt plot breakthrough, I quickly lost interest in what was going on.

 The interminable running time of over two and a half hours is unnecessary and unsuccessful.

-Before I completely rake Suspiria across the coals my cumulative rating increases with the astounding and garish final sequence which features a plethora of blood and dismemberment in a sickening witches’ sabbath.
+Before I rake entirely Suspiria across the coals, my cumulative rating increases with the astounding and garish final sequence, which features a plethora of blood and dismemberment in a sickening witches’ sabbath.

 The finale plays out like a horrible dance sequence.

-To add to the above point the visuals and the cinematography are its highlights.
-By using mirrors and possessing a dream-like quality the film looks great and harbors an eerie and stylistic deathly crimson hue.
+To add to the above point, the visuals and cinematography are its highlights.
+By using mirrors and possessing a dream-like quality, the film looks great and harbors an eerie, stylistic, and deathly crimson hue.
 The resulting project is one of spectacle and intrigue rather than a sum of its parts.

-Rather than approaching the film with an introspective or cerebral motif simply going with the flow and letting it fester is recommended.
+Rather than approaching the film with an introspective or cerebral motif, it is recommended that you simply go with the flow and let it fester.

 Guadagnino deserves credit for bravely attempting to undertake the creation of such a masterpiece and bringing it to audiences in 2018.

-Suspiria (2018) suffers from a lack of plot or pacing and is the second runner-up to the original.
-The story is not worth attempting to make heads or tails of since it is not interesting enough to warrant the effort.
+Suspiria (2018) lacks plot or pacing and is the second runner-up to the original.
+The story is not worth making heads or tails of since it is not interesting enough to warrant the effort.

-Independent Spirit Award Nominations: Best Cinematography (won), Robert Altman Award (won)
+Independent Spirit Award Nominations: 2 wins- Best Cinematography (won), Robert Altman Award (won)

 Roma-2018